solidify/azure-devops-backup-tool-docs/restore.md

 5. **Run the Restore Pipeline**:
    - Execute the restore pipeline.
 The pipeline will use the mappings in `serviceconnection_map.csv` to map the service connections correctly.

-By following these steps, you will ensure that all service connections are accurately mapped, allowing for a smooth restoration of your Azure DevOps project.

-### Instructions to Map Azure DevOps Users Before Restoring a Backup
+## Instructions to Map Azure DevOps Users Before Restoring a Backup

 When restoring a backup in Azure DevOps, it is crucial to map the user identities from the source project to the target project.
 This ensures that your project retains the correct user permissions and settings.
 Follow these steps to map the user identities:

-#### Files Provided by the Backup Job
+### Files Provided by the Backup Job

 1. **identities.csv**
    - This file contains the details of users from the source project.